-I've been thinking about this, though, since I saw a comment in a column by Thomas Friedman in the New York Times.
-In an article about the declining economic fortunes of America--which he pinned in part on America's failing schools (and I say, "ergo," to highlight my own academic credentials, or maybe "presto" or "pesto," or would it be "Lego")--he turned to Wendy Kopp, founder of Teach for America, for guidance.
-Kopp told him applications to the program were up in 2009, in part because brilliant young people want to save the day, because "students [are] responding to the call that this is a problem our generation can solve."
+On the contrary, I’ve been thinking about this ever since I saw a comment in a column by Thomas Friedman in the New York Times.
+In an article about the declining economic fortunes of America, which he pinned in part on America’s failing schools (and I say, “ergo,” to highlight my own academic credentials, or maybe “presto” or “pesto,” or would it be “Lego”), he turned to Wendy Kopp, founder of Teach for America, for guidance.
+Kopp told him applications to the program were up in 2009, in part because brilliant young people want to save the day, because “students [are] responding to the call that this is a problem our generation can solve.”

-I'm an old history teacher; and that last word, "solve," reminds me of Secretary of Defense Robert McNamara, probably the smartest man ever to hold that cabinet position, who thought he knew how to win the Vietnam War, because, although he never spent a minute in combat--well--he went to Harvard.
+I’m an old history teacher; and that last word, “solve,” reminds me of Secretary of Defense Robert McNamara, probably the smartest man ever to hold that cabinet position, a man who thought he knew best how to win the Vietnam War, because, though he never spent a minute in combat—well—he went to Harvard.

 It reminds me of old Westerns I watched as a kid.
 In the climactic scene, we find the wagon train surrounded by redskins.
 (In today’s more enlightened world: Native-Americans).
 Arrows fly in all directions.
 There must be a million Native-Americans circling the pinned down travelers.
 Suddenly, the sound of a bugle is heard.
 Thank god, the cavalry is riding hard to the rescue!
 Look, up over that rise they come, the boys in blue.

 Wait a minute.
 What movie is this?
-There are only two soldiers, one a bugler.
+There are only two soldiers.
+One is the bugler.

-But they break through the swarming Native-Americans.
+Still, they break through the swarming Native-Americans.
 The pioneers are incredulous.
-Their leader fumes, "God a mercy, we need more than two crappy soldiers to save us."
-To put a point to his sentiment an arrow strikes him in the chest and he dies a celluloid death.
+Their leader fumes, “God a mercy, we need more than two crappy soldiers to save us.”
+To put a point to his sentiment an arrow strikes him in the chest and he dies a gruesome celluloid death.

-The bugler reassures the settlers, "Don't worry, We'll save you.
-I'm a graduate of Cornell and my comrade went to Princeton."
+The bugler reassures the settlers, “Don’t worry, we’ll save you.
+I’m a graduate of Cornell and my comrade here attended Princeton.”

 In the final scene the camera pulls back to reveal all the concerned white faces.
 This is Hollywood, 1960.
-So black and Hispanic pioneers are absent.
+So, black and Hispanic pioneers are totally absent.
 You can see though: with all those arrows flying, that the travelers are dubious.